People young and old were involved in the project...

 The great Cornish bottle top chain

-One of the main focuses of our marine litter campaigning has revolved around disposable plastic bottles.
+One of the main focuses of our marine litter campaigning has revolved around disposable plastic bottles and the need for a deposit scheme to help drastically reduce the number ending up as waste on our streets and in the sea.

-These bottles probably contribute more unnecessary marine debris than any other source.
-At least 15 million plastic bottles are thrown away in the UK alone each day.
+Bottles contribute more unnecessary marine debris than almost any other source.
+At least 30 million plastic bottles are thrown away in the UK alone each day.
 More than half of them go to landfill or are littered.
 As, like all plastic, they don't biodegrade, the number ending up in the sea is growing all the time.

 Plastic bottle parts make up the commonest identifiable form of rubbish on our beaches, only around 50 years after disposable bottles became widely available.